-Ned and Stacey get married after one week after meeting each other.
+Ned and Stacey get married one week after they meet.
 He marries her to get a promotion.
-She marries him because she can't seem to find a place to live and likes his apartment...
+She marries him because she can't find a place to live and likes his apartment.
+She hates his ...

 See full summary »